Full Scope Podiatry Model

 The latest issue of Footprint is out!

-In this issue: Messages from the President and Registrar/CEO, by-law updates, Zero-Tolerance Policy, changes to the Public Register, EDI Spotlight and more!
-Plus, we’re seeking your feedback on our current consultation.
+In this issue: Messages from the President and Registrar/CEO, by-law updates, new policies, EDI Spotlight and more!

 Announcement - Drug Regulation Amendments